trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 - Put another player token on the board, representing the alien consciousness.
 - The alien has the ability to take over the drones from the human fleet.

+---

+Group of Drifted consciousnesses trapped in some sort of inanimate object, like a stranded drone that has no power.